Fordson: Ford experimental tractor development, 1907–1916

-Knowing there was demand for a Ford-built tractor, a group of entrepreneurs in Minneapolis organized The Ford Tractor Company, paying a company clerk surnamed Ford for the use of his name, with the intention of getting sales and attention from the confusion of this Ford with Ford Motor Company.
+Knowing there was a demand for a Ford-built tractor, in 1915, a group of entrepreneurs in Minneapolis organized The Ford Tractor Company, paying a company clerk surnamed Ford for the use of his name, to get sales and attention from the confusion of this "Ford" company with the well-known Ford Motor Company.
 The company built and sold some tractors, but anticipated a settlement with Henry Ford for permission to use their already-trademarked name.
 However, Ford thwarted them by using another name.

 Fordson origins, Model F, and Model N

-The first prototypes of the new Henry Ford & Son tractor, which would later be called the Fordson, were completed in 1916.
+The prototypes of the new Henry Ford & Son tractor, which would later be called the Fordson, were completed in 1916.
 World War I was raging in Europe, and the United Kingdom, a net importer of food, was desperate for tractors in its attempt to expand its agriculture enough to feed Britain despite the great shipping disruption of the war.
 In 1917, the British Ministry of Munitions selected the Fordson for both importation from the U.S. and domestic U.K. production.
 It was thought that domestic U.K. production was preferable because so much Atlantic shipping was being sunk that exporting tractors from the U.S. would be counterproductive, as many would be lost at sea.
 This was soon modified to exclude the London area because of concerns about its vulnerability to German attacks.
 Henry Ford decided to build the tractor at Cork, Ireland (which at the time was still part of the U.K.), partly because he wanted to bring jobs to, and foster industriousness in, southern Ireland.
-But the Cork plant did not begin production until 1919, after the war had ended.
+But the Cork plant did not begin production until 1919 after the war had ended.
 As events turned out, thousands of tractors were exported from the U.S. in 1917 and 1918.